chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/DischargeInceptionModel.rst

 Adaptive mesh refinement
 ------------------------

-The streamer inception model runs its own mesh refinement routine, which refines the mesh if
+The discharge inception model runs its own mesh refinement routine, which refines the mesh if

 .. math::